 He also gets high marks for convincing donors that gaining seats was more than possible.
 Communications Director Brian Walsh and Press Secretary Amber Marchand gave as good as they got from their DSCC counterparts.
 They consistently reminded the media that this election was about President Obama and the Democratic Senate leadership, but they never lost sight of the need to keep GOP candidates at the center of the narrative.

-This article appears in the Nov.
-13, 2010, edition of National Journal.
+This article appears in the November 13, 2010 edition of National Journal Magazine.